JakeChampion/fetch/README.md

 })
 ```

-To disable sending or receiving cookies for requests to the same domain, use
+To disable sending or receiving cookies for requests to any domain, including
-the "omit" value:
+the current one, use the "omit" value:

 ```javascript
 fetch('/users', {